Guide for Authors

 Open access journal

 The Asian Fisheries Science is an open access journal published quarterly (March, June, September and December).
-Full articles can be downloaded free of charge and there is no payment required for publishing papers in the journal.
+There is no payment required for publishing papers in the journal.
+Full articles can be downloaded free of charge and may not be used for commercial purposes.

 Asian Fisheries Science publishes articles on problems and issues in fisheries science, including aquaculture, in Asia and other continents that are relevant to the Asian region.
 Acceptable topics include aquatic ecosystem, population dynamics, resource assessment, fishing gear technology, fish processing, socioeconomics, farming systems, breeding, nutrition, fish health, pollution and aquatic resources management.

-All authors listed in the manuscript must have contributed substantially to the study (concept, design, analysis of data, drafting and revising the manuscript) and is an authority on the work done.
+All authors listed in the manuscript must have contributed substantially to the study (concept, design, analysis of data, drafting and revising the manuscript) and must be authorities on the work done.

 Types of papers